Lyman High School (Florida): History

 As principal from 1963 through 1994, Carlton Henley was primarily responsible for bringing approximately $900,000 in grant money to Lyman High School and Seminole County.
 Henley also developed one of the most highly technological high schools in the state, as well as the institution of the double-period schedule for students, a dropout prevention program, a staff development program for teachers, and provided leadership for the development of the most comprehensive athletic facility of any high school in the state.
 In 1984, he was named Florida Principal of the Year.
 Principal Henley retired in 1994 after more than 30 years at the helm of Lyman High School.
 Following his time as Principal of Lyman High School Henley was appointed to the Seminole County Commission, elected to the Seminole County School Board, and in 1998 elected to Seminole County Commission where he served for 20 years until retiring at the age of 85.

 The end of the Henley years had ushered in a new era for Lyman.
-This included the 75th Anniversary celebration in 1999 with the creation of the Lyman High School Hall of Fame and, in 2000, the creation of the Lyman High School Institute for Engineering.
+This included the 75th Anniversary celebration in 1999 with the creation of the Lyman High School Hall of Fame and, in 2000, the creation of the Lyman High School Academy of Engineering.

-Institute for Engineering
+Academy of Engineering

-Lyman High School houses a magnet program called the Institute for Engineering, having an engineering emphasis on mathematics and science.
+Lyman High School houses a magnet program called the Academy of Engineering, having an engineering emphasis on mathematics and science.
 It is an academic and technology related program designed to prepare students for advanced educational and job related experiences in fields related to engineering.
-Each student that wishes to "graduate" from The Institute for Engineering must complete a 10-hour internship at a selected site coinciding with their specialization.
+Each student that wishes to "graduate" from The Academy of Engineering must complete a 10-hour internship at a selected site coinciding with their specialization.

-Within the Institute for Engineering there are five areas of specialization: aerospace engineering, electrical engineering, bioengineering, computer modeling and simulation, and architectural engineering and design.
-During the freshman year, students take an introduction to engineering class (IED).
-Their sophomore year they have to take at least one specialized class, though they can take these any other year as well (aerospace, civil, biotech, modeling, robotics).
-Their junior year they take principles of engineering, a more math based class that focuses on application of equations and light programming.
-Their senior year they take a project based class where students group up and design, research, and prototype a new invention that they come up with.
+Within the Academy of Engineering there are six areas of specialization: Computer Science, JROTC, Mechatronics, Theatre Design and Production, Automotive & Light Repair, and Building Trades and Construction.
+There is also a separate track, called the Engineering Content Courses (ECC).
+During the freshman year, students take a mandatory introduction to engineering class to start the ECC as well as the first class of their chosen area of specialization.
+In the rest of the students high school career, they continue their specialization while taking other classes in the ECC.
+In the ECC, after their freshman year taking introduction to engineering, they can choose from other engineering class offerings, such as Aerospace Engineering, Digital Electronics, and Applied Mathematics, as well as other courses.
+Many of these additional classes include Engineering Design and Development Capstone Projects, and some classes can also offer Gold Standard Industry Cert: ADSK Inventor certifications.